-Note: Goalkeeper's equipment must meet requirements listed in Rule 6-6, A.R.s 19-21.
+Note: Goalkeeper's equipment (and any substitute) must meet requirements listed in Rule 6-6, A.R.s 19-21.

 A.R.
 14. Any crosse with an inside measurement from 10 to 12 inches shall be considered a goalkeeper's crosse and shall be used only by the designated goalkeeper.